Our place is a bioregion of particular interest and worthy of detailed study.

 Everyone who observes and records the life of this region is encouraged to identify and log their sightings to contribute to this major work.
 We organise surveys of many kinds to study in depth and record the biodiversity of our place.

-In addition we also add observations made over time by many groups – such as the 57 Bird surveys already undertaken at Panboola and the flora sightings at Bournda.
+In addition we also add observations made over time by many groups – such as the Bird surveys undertaken at Panboola and the flora sightings at Bournda.
 We are fortunate also that individual contributions such as Glenda Wood’s orchid photos and Jackie Miles’ large collection of flora observations have been offered to help build both our Atlas and the national database.

 Over time we expect that more scientists will recognise this is a good place to work, where they are supported and where appropriate, helped to enlarge the scope of their work with our contribution.

-Over time we are becoming more competent and knowledgeable and we are better able to explore further and look deeper into the mysteries of our place.
+Over time we are also becoming more competent and knowledgeable and we are better able to explore further and look deeper into the mysteries of our place.

 As well as biodiversity, we are studying and record effects of climate change and invasive species.
 What we learn and record now will be valuable for scientists in the future.